 Equipment and Facilities

-In order to use the CSEC equipment within the Erskine Williamson Building, you must complete a CSEC Personnel Form.
-You must also read the CSEC Health and Safety Booklet and sign and return the Declaration Form together with your Personnel Form.
+In order to use the CSEC equipment within the Erskine Williamson Building, you must read the CSEC Safety Information and complete a CSEC Registration Form available from the CSEC Superintendent.

 Shared equipment, such as high pressure diffraction and spectroscopy facilities and low temperature property measurement platforms, is located in the central Erskine Williamson building.
 Other specialised equipment is housed in the five participating Schools on the King’s Buildings campus of the University of Edinburgh.
 CSEC infrastructure for neutron and synchrotron scattering experiments is at the Harwell Oxford National Science and Innovation Campus.

 Pioneering work during the 1990’s by University of Edinburgh scientists in high pressure neutron scattering, through the development of the Paris-Edinburgh cell, and in high pressure x-ray diffraction at the Daresbury Synchrotron Radiation Source, laid the foundations for CSEC.
 The centre was established through an award from the UK Research Councils’ Joint Infrastructure Fund in 2000 to create a world-class facility for extreme conditions science and engineering.
 Further important support came from the Leverhulme Trust through a major award that created several new staff positions.